Rovinj Travel FAQ: 12 Questions About Croatia's Prettiest Town

 Q: How expensive is Rovinj?

 A: Mid-range by Croatian standards.
 Cheaper than Dubrovnik or Hvar, pricier than inland Croatia.
 Budget: EUR 70-100/day (hostel, konoba meals, free beaches).
 Mid-range: EUR 120-200/day (hotel, restaurant dinners, wine tasting).
-The biggest expense is accommodation in July-August.
+The biggest line item is accommodation in July-August.

 Q: Cash or cards?

 A: Croatia adopted the euro in 2023.
-Cards are accepted at most restaurants and shops.
-Some konobas and market stalls are cash-only.
-Carry EUR 50-100 in cash as backup.
+Cards work at most restaurants and shops.
+Some konobas and market stalls stay cash-only, so carry EUR 50-100 in cash as backup.

 Day Trips